Legal Disclaimer: The characters of Xena and

 Worse yet, a phone call just before 5pm announced some serious problems a customer had with one of their products.
 It seemed there had been a power loss, and the software had failed to start properly afterwards.
 So, chafing at the delay, she had had to go into overtime, helping Tim fix the problem.

 Thus it was after dark when Isabelle finally left the company's building, carrying her purse and umbrella.
-In late November, with winter imminent, darkness came fairly early now.
+In late September, despite winter still being a ways off, darkness came fairly early.
 She only had a few blocks to walk, so she hardly ever went through the trouble to take the bus, or her little-used and battered old Plymouth.

 She made her way along the lighted street that was wet from recent rain, and reflecting the lights like a dull and warped mirror.
 The main streets were thoroughly clogged at this hour, motors buzzing, horns blasting, and the fumes that wafted from the cars' exhausts stinging in Isabelle's nose.